with SIMON McLEAN

 An evocative mix of music inspired by the late-1960s heyday of Breakfast Special, which blended the likes of Tony Hatch and Sergio Mendes with the more melodic pop hits of the day.
 Watch out for plastic spacemen in your cornflakes!

 Hear what Stuart refers to as ‘great singers and great songs’.
-The Great American Songbook sits alongside popular tunes from both sides of the Atlantic that have stood the test of time.
+The Great American Songbook sits alongside popular tunes from both sides of the Atlantic.
 With memorable melodies and carefully crafted lyrics, it adds up to music that should never be forgotten.

 with CINDY KENT With the day’s chores just a memory, Cindy entertains.

 Robert Walton rummages around in his bottom drawer and comes up with a fine selection of 78’s.
 An hour of nostalgia, warts and all, first broadcast in 1979.

 Music from stage and screen with ELAINE MOORE